ruchisahota/gaia/doc/README.md

 ## Idempotency

-The Aporeto API supports [idempotency](https://en.wikipedia.org/wiki/Idempotence) for `POST` operations.
+The Control Plane API supports [idempotency](https://en.wikipedia.org/wiki/Idempotence) for `POST` operations.
 This allows you to safely retry requests that returned a communication error, but actually were honored by the system.

 If you issue two subsequent `POST` requests with the same idempotency key, the second will return the exact same response as the first one, while it will not have done anything in the system.